 Demographers examine the size, composition, and distribution of human populations.
 Changes in the birth, death, and migration rates of a population affect its composition and social characteristics.1 To examine a large population, researchers often have to deal with very large amounts of data.
 For example, imagine the amount of data it takes to describe the immigrant or elderly population in the United States.
 To make sense out of these data, a researcher must organize and summarize the data in some systematic fashion.
-In this chapter, we review two such methods used by social scientists: (1) the creation of frequency distributions and (2) the use of graphic presentation.
+In this chapter, we review three such methods used by social scientists: (1) the creation of frequency distributions, (2) the construction of bivariate tables and (3) the use of graphic presentation.